jlbrooks/claude-code-history-viewer/README.md

-# Claude Code History Viewer
+# Claude Logs

-A local web application for browsing and exploring your Claude Code conversation history with an intuitive interface and advanced tool interaction display.
+A web application for browsing and exploring your Claude Code conversation history with an intuitive interface and advanced tool interaction display.

 ## Features